anydotcrypto/metatransactions/README.md

 ChainID.MAINNET
 ChainID.ROPSTEN

-ContractType.PROXYHUB
+ContractType.PROXYACCOUNTDEPLOYER
 ContractType.RELAYHUB
 ```

 We cover [ProxyAccountFactory vs RelayHub](https://github.com/anydotcrypto/metatransactions#proxyhub-vs-relayhub) later in the README.
-If you are unsure which one to use, then we recommend `ContractType.PROXYHUB` as it works for all existing contracts.
+If you are unsure which one to use, then we recommend `ContractType.PROXYACCOUNTDEPLOYER` as it works for all existing contracts.
 Essentially, each user has a minimal proxy account contract and their meta-transaction is sent via the proxy.
 The target's msg.sender is the proxy contract's address.

 4. You need to decide which replay protection to use.